r0bchain/moveOnAptos/lesson03/assignements/pow/README.md

 ### NORMAL (0x000000)
 1. First, hash the binary representation of the text, and separately hash the binary representation of the nonce.
 After that, concatenate both hashes and hash them again.

+#### Please read the comments in the module proofOfWork.move to get a better understanding, this constants below are crucial to undertand why the number of leading ceros for each difficulty

 ```
     const CHALLENGE: vector<u8> = b"Find the nonce!!";